cwensel/cascading.groovy/README.txt

     >./setup.groovy

-  This will copy all libraries to ~/.groovy/lib, and update ~/.groovy/groovysh.profile.
+  This will copy all libraries to ~/.groovy/lib.

-  One line is added to the bottom of groovysh.profile that will register all Hadoop libraries with the shell on startup.
-For this to work, HADOOP_HOME and optionally HADOOP_CONF must be set.
+  During runtime, when instantiating cascading.groovy.Cascading(), Hadoop libraries will be registered with the Groovy Classloader based on your HADOOP_HOME and HADOOP_CONF.

+  See the included samples to get started.

 License: